PhilLockett/FXMLDemo/README.md

 The intention of this application is to provide a 'framework' from which other applications can be derived.
-It includes a number of different controls as examples that can be cloned as needed.
+It includes a number of different controls as examples that can be cloned and modified as needed.

 ## Dependencies
 'FXMLDemo' is dependent on the following: